ryeash/assist/README.md

 ### Prioritized
 The configuration related interfaces in the assist module all implement the Prioritized interface.
 This provides a way to control the order of execution for InstanceInterceptors and ValueLookups.
 The default priority is 1000.
-There's no simple rules for what priority should be set to for custom configurations, but you can use assist.toString() to get a diagnostic printout of what the Assist has registered and the order of execution.
+There's no simple rule for what priority should be set to for custom configurations, but you can use assist.toString() to get a diagnostic printout of what Assist has registered and the order of execution.

 ## Best Practices

-Configure the Assist instance (just one) as early as possible in the main thread (ideally it's the very first thing that happens).
+Configure your Assist instance (just one) as early as possible in the main thread (ideally it's the very first thing that happens).
 It's much better to have your app fail early and kill the JVM than at some random point down the road when it tries to configure a provider in a request thread and it leaves everything in a walking wounded state.